 The Laminated Format of Lip-Philtrum Guides 1 and 2.

-The laminated Guides are eight inches by two inches in size and are held next to the patient's face to measure the philtrum and lip.
+The laminated Guides are 8.5 inches by 4.5 inches in size and are held next to the patient's face to measure the philtrum and lip.
 On the back side of each guide are the face and height-weight tables from the FASD4-Digit Diagnostic Guide (2004).
 All laminated Lip-Philtrum Guides distributed to date have been printed by the same Printer in Seattle to ensure the quality (and thus validity) of the Lip-Philtrum Guides.